 A Case Manager will then be assigned to you and assess whether your concerns would be best dealt with by us or by VCMS.
 The Case Manager will contact you in order to discuss their views.

-If your concern is to be dealt with by us, the Case Manager will ask you to fill in a more detailed form and ask for your consent to share the information you give with the veterinary surgeon concerned.
-The Case Manager will also explain our process to you, as set out in the flow chart below.
+If your concern is to be dealt with by us, the Case Manager will ask you to fill in a more detailed form and ask for your consent to share the information you give with the veterinary surgeon concerned, including sending them a copy of the concerns form and the supporting information.
+The Case Manager will also explain our process to you, which is explained below.